top of page

 How are accommodations determined?

-To qualify for accommodations, students are required to provide supporting medical or other documentation (physician's statements, functional assessment forms, psychoeducational assessments, etc.).
+To qualify for accommodations, students must provide supporting medical or other documentation (e.g., physician statements, functional assessment forms, psychoeducational assessments).
 Some of these documents contain recommendations for accommodations.
-AHASTI then works collaboratively with each student to discuss the best accommodations to meet the student's needs while meeting the competency profile, legislative and/or academic requirements of the program.
+AHASTI then collaborates with each student to discuss the most appropriate accommodations to meet the student's needs while aligning with the program's competency profile and applicable legislative and/or academic requirements.

 How are Accommodation Decisions Guided?

-• Human Rights Legislation - there are 15 grounds under which people are protected with Human Rights Legislation.
-AHASTI has a duty to accommodate students with disabilities in a higher education to the point of undue hardship to AHASTI, while maintaining all legislative and industry requirements.
+• Human Rights Legislation: There are 15 grounds under which individuals are protected.
+AHASTI has a duty to accommodate students with disabilities in higher education to the extent that doing so would impose undue hardship on AHASTI, while complying with all applicable legislative and industry requirements.

 • Formal documentation to support accommodation is required.
 At AHASTI, we require students to provide formal documentation in the form of one or more of the following: